rustlluk/robotics_univaq/README.md

 the map.
 The behaviour is described in [this file](prolog/state_machine.pl).
 The main Python program is communicating with prolog interpreter with the use of [PySwip](https://github.com/yuce/pyswip) bridge.
-The position of the robot is dynamically asserted into prolog knowledge base and prolog is returning the proper state for the state machine.
+The position of the robot and all other changeable variables are dynamically asserted into prolog knowledge base and prolog is returning the proper state for the state machine.

 # Results